anoma/namada-indexer/README.md

 just docker-up-d
 ```

-## REST API
-The API endpoints are described in the `swagger.yml` file located in the project root.
-A hosted HTML version of the API documentation is available at [Namada Interface Indexer REST API](https://anoma.github.io/namada-indexer).

 ## Installation without Docker

 If you prefer not to use Docker, you can follow the instructions below to set up and run the services manually.